Vokinloksar/raw-rename-with-exif/README.md

 `$ exifrename --dry-run` to check run
 `$ exifrename <dir>` to run for certain folder.

+## Limitation

+- Timezone is set to +0800
+- Supported file format is currently jpg/JPG/CR3

 ## Considerations

 - I don't know anything about Rust
 - Use `rexiv2` for exif parsing with rust
 - Use `chrono` for timezone info for timestamp. current timezone is set at east+8
 - Use `tokio` for better memory efficiency (not perfed).
 (All tokio usage are provided by AI)

+## TODO

+- Pass timezone / file format as env variable / args
+- Perf for tokio